 Dialectical Behaviour Therapy (DBT)

 Teaches you how to live in the moment, develop healthy coping mechanisms, regulate emotions, and improve relationships with mindfulness, distress tolerance, and emotion regulation.
-It was originally intended to treat Borderline Personality Disorder (BPD) but has been adapted to treat other mental health conditions.
+It was initially intended to treat Borderline Personality Disorder (BPD) but has been adapted to treat other mental health conditions.

 Emotion-focused Therapy (EFT)

-A type of therapy that encourages awareness, regulation, and resolution of emotions to improve bonding and attachment in adult relationships.
+A therapy that encourages awareness, regulation, and resolution of emotions to improve bonding and attachment in adult relationships.
 It is a form of couples therapy but can also be used as family therapy to build better communication skills.

-Uses roleplaying to understand the context of your life and highlight personal responsibility instead of placing blame elsewhere.
+This therapy uses roleplaying to understand the context of your life and highlight personal responsibility instead of placing blame elsewhere.
 At its core, this therapy is about awareness to gain an improved sense of self-control and improved emotional understanding.

 Helps bring subconscious closure to a traumatic experience.
-This form of therapy can help you if you are unable to cope with abuse, illness, death, sexual assault, and violence, and other forms of trauma that may be affecting your ability to function.
+This form of therapy can help you if you are unable to cope with abuse, illness, death, sexual assault, violence, and other forms of trauma that may be affecting your ability to function.

 Do you even need a therapist?

 85% of Naluri respondents said they didn’t feel that their problems were “big enough” to seek professional mental health support in our recent survey.
 But as mentioned before, you don’t need problems to see a professional - therapy can benefit everyone.
 That’s because you can equip yourself with the tools and techniques that will help you manage your day-to-day stresses and train you to overcome adversities and setbacks.

 Therapy can help you become more aware of the unconscious and subconscious aspects of your mind and emotions, help you understand why you might think or feel it, and how to cope with exerting better control.
 You may be surprised to learn how many highly successful people use therapy to equip them to pursue and achieve great things.